ccztux/glsysbackup/README.md

 Features:
 - Lock function.
-Only one instance can run.
+Only one instance is possible to run.
 - Verbose logging to stdout and/or system logfile and/or individual logfile.
 - Backupfile encrypting with openssl